-Holy Baptism is the dominical sacrament, commanded by Jesus Christ, required of all human beings for salvation, that makes us members of Christ's Body (the Church) and heirs of eternal life (see Matthew 28:19-20; John 3:5; Acts 2:37-38; The Ministration of Holy Baptism, BCP 273-282, especially 273-274; see also Article XXVII, "Of Baptism," BCP 608).
-Fr.
-Louis Tarsitano, An Outline of an Anglican Life, p.
-41
+Holy Baptism is the dominical Sacrament, commanded by Jesus Christ, required of all human beings for salvation.
+It makes us members of Christ’s Body (the Church) and heirs of eternal life (see Matthew 28:19–20; John 3:5; Acts 2:37–38; The Ministration of Holy Baptism, BCP 273–282, especially 273–274; see also Article XXVII, “Of Baptism,” BCP 608).

-Baptisms are usually performed at the 10 AM Sunday Liturgy at St. John’s, but can be arranged at other times of urgent necessity.
-Babies and young children are expected to have 3 sponsors (godparents), two of whom should be of the same gender as the child.
-These three, and the parents, also promise to “take heed that he learn the Creed, the Lord’s Prayer, and the Ten Commandments, and all other things which a Christian ought to know and believe, to his soul’s health?” and “Will ye take heed that this Child, so soon as sufficiently instructed, be brought to the Bishop to be confirmed by him?”
+“take heed that he learn the Creed, the Lord’s Prayer, and the Ten Commandments, and all other things which a Christian ought to know and believe, to his soul’s health?” and: “Will ye take heed that this Child, so soon as sufficiently instructed, be brought to the Bishop to be confirmed by him?”
 (BCP 277)

 Contact the parish office for more information.